sixolet/phonotype/README.md

 1. Signal to filter
 2. Cutoff frequency.
 Careful with very low values.

+`RLPF` - 3 - Resonant low pass filter

+`RHPF` - 3 - Resonant high pass filter

+Slightly less basic.

+1. Signal to filter
+2. Cutoff frequency.
+Careful with very low values.
+3. Damping.
+0.01 - 0.3 or so is quite resonant, 1 is not very resonant, 2 is very gentle.

+`RING` - 3 - Ringing resonant bandpass filter

+Combine these to get some basic physical modelling.

+1. Singal to filter
+2. Frequency
+3. Resonance: Time to -60dB impulse response

 `MOOG` - 3 - Moog emulation filter

 1. Signal to filter
 2. Cutoff frequency
 3. Resonance.
 Zero to 4.

+`LAG` - 2 - Lag/slew the same up and down

+1. Singal to lag
+2. Time to get most of the way

+`SLEW` - 3 - Lag/slew time different up and down
+1. Signal to lag
+2. Time to go up
+3. Time to go down

 ## Delay and stuff